 Having a vegetable garden of some sort is becoming a constant reality for more and more people.
-Gardening has been a way of life from the earliest days of the pioneers and it seems that in these uncertain times, a lot of people are starting a backyard garden just to deal with the increasing cost of food.
+Gardening has been a way of life from the earliest days of the pioneers.
+It seems that in these uncertain times, a lot of people are starting a backyard garden just to deal with the increasing cost of food.

 We live in times where nothing is certain and our quality of life is constantly changing.
-A vegetable garden is becoming a must for many families in America and although for some it is just a method of keeping the old times alive, for many people, gardening provides a self-sustained living.
+A vegetable garden is becoming a must for many families in America.
+Although for some it is just a method of keeping the old times alive, for many people, gardening provides a self-sustained living.

 If you decide to start a backyard garden you have basically two options.
 Your first option is to look back at the old ways, the ways it has always been done.
 How our forefathers learned to garden with what they had available because if it worked for them, it will surely work for you.
 When starting a backyard garden one should keep in mind that a garden needs three things: soil, sun and water.

 Your second option is to go with the herd, to believe and join all of the hype from garden magazines that tell you to buy the latest and the greatest products.
-They will try to convince you that you need a certain variety of seeds, top brand fertilizer and pesticide because if you don’t follow their advice, your garden will not produce as you would expect.
+They will try to convince you that you need a certain variety of seeds.
+That you should buy top brand fertilizer and pesticide because if you don’t follow their advice, your garden will not produce as you would expect.

 Although the old ways work best and there is no need to fix what is not broken, I have to admit that modern technology has its place in today’s gardening times.
-There are all sorts of solutions that will make your life easier and if you can afford them, you will have a third option: combining the old with the new.
+There are all sorts of solutions that will make your life easier.
+If you can afford them, you will have a third option: combining the old with the new.

-Our country has a long history of successful gardening and even though this is not being taught in our schools, we must recognize the impact the Native people had on this land.
+Our country has a long history of successful gardening.
+Even though this is not being taught in our schools, we must recognize the impact the Native people had on this land.
 Although many were structured in social groups which are considered semi-nomad, there were also those who built permanent villages.
-Most of the Native people had gardens, some were quite large and it is estimated that around 50% of the food grown in the world originated in the Americas.
+Most of the Native people had gardens to sustain their way of living.
+Some were quite large and it is estimated that around 50% of the food grown in the world originated in the Americas.
 Here is just a short list of plants that can trace their heritage back to Americas: potatoes, squash, pumpkins, beans, peppers and maize.
 The native people were the first who taught the early pioneers how to grow these native plants and their lessons were passed down to us.

 How to start your backyard garden

-Choosing the right spot for the garden is one of the problems that many have to deal with when starting a garden because before you decide what to plant, you need to figure out where to plant it.
-Not everyone is lucky enough to have acres of farming land and we must work with what is available for us.
+Choosing the right spot for the garden is one of the problems that many have to deal with when starting a garden.
+Before you decide what to plant, you need to figure out where to plant it.
+Not everyone is lucky enough to have acres of farming land.
+We must work with what is available for us in our backyard.
 It doesn’t matter if you live in the countryside and you have a large tract of land or if you live in the city and have a small lot, if there’s a will, there’s a way.